celsworth/lxp-bridge/README.md

 ### Commands

-When you want lxp-bridge to do something, you send a message under `lxp/cmd/...`; responses to commands will be sent under `lxp/result/...` where ... is the same as the command you sent.
-So sending `lxp/cmd/{datalog}/set/ac_charge` will return a response under `lxp/result/{datalog}/ac_charge`.
-This will be `OK` or `FAIL` depending on the result.
+When you want lxp-bridge to do something, you send a message under `lxp/cmd/...`.
+There's two types of response depending what you're doing.

+There's a result topic which is `OK` or `FAIL`; for example sending `lxp/cmd/{datalog}/set/ac_charge` will return `lxp/result/{datalog}/ac_charge`.

+If you're reading a register then you get the result and additionally the value(s) will be sent in the same topic as above, so for example sending `lxp/cmd/{datalog}/read/inputs/1` will get you a `lxp/result/{datalog}/read/inputs/1` *and* a `lxp/{datalog}/inputs/1` with all the usual data.

 *boolean* values recognised as `true` in payloads are `1`, `t`, `true`, `on`, `y`, and `yes`.
 They're all equivalent.
 Anything else will be interpreted as `false`.